 Transmission Temperature Warning

-It glows when the External link fluid is at higher temperature than optimum.
+It glows when the transmission fluid is at higher temperature than optimum.
 If exceeds a lot, can cause serious damage.

 Air Bag Malfunction

 When the computer senses trouble with the Air bag module, this light will flash.
 As it’s a matter of safety, you must get it checked ASAP and drive carefully.

 This is applicable for diesel engines.
 It glows when Diesel Exhaust Particulate Filter is malfunctioning.
 It not only releases poisonous gases but also will result it engine damage if untreated.